rowanmanning/toolchain/README.md

 This project was inspired by [FT.com Tool Kit](https://github.com/financial-Times/dotcom-tool-kit), a project we use to build Node.js projects at the Financial Times.

-> [!CAUTION]<br/>
+> [!WARNING]<br/>
-> This project is in early alpha, it's highly likely that we'll introduce accidental breaking changes.
+> This project is intended for use in [@rowanmanning](https://github.com/rowanmanning/)'s projects.
+It's free to use but I don't offer support for use-cases outside of what I need.

 ## Table of Contents